-Section 25 of the Public Guardian and Trustee Act requires the PGT to report to the Attorney General in each fiscal year on operations of the office for the preceding fiscal year.
-This annual report must be provided to the Attorney General by September 30, and thereafter tabled in the Legislative Assembly.
-The Act stipulates that the annual report must include an audited performance report relating to the performance targets and other objectives established in the SDP, together with audited financial statements for both PGT operations and its stewardship of the estates and trusts under administration.
+Section 25 of the Public Guardian and Trustee Act requires the PGT to report to the Minister of Justice and Attorney General in each fiscal year on operations of the office for the preceding fiscal year.
+This annual report must be submitted to the Minister of Justice and Attorney General by September 30, and thereafter tabled in the Legislative Assembly.
+The Act stipulates that the annual report must include an audited performance report relating to the performance targets and other objectives established in the SDP, together with audited financial statements for both PGT operations and its stewardship of client estates and trusts under administration.